Goodenough College is now welcoming applications for 2023-24

 Goodenough offers excellent pastoral, physical and mental care support for Members and a friendly small College environment where Members who are having difficulties are able to access a range of formal and informal support services.

 The College has a detailed self-isolation protocol in place to give those with COVID-19 symptoms the support they need.
 Any Member who needs to self-isolate is moved to an en suite room (if they are not in one already) provided with free meals and regular follow up from College staff to monitor their welfare.

 The College’s measures have the full support of Public Health England.

 What is the College doing to manage the spread of COVID-19?

-We have a range of measures in place to support social distancing and keep Members safe.
+We have a range of measures in place to keep Members safe.
 Measures are constantly adjusted in line with the latest government and NHS advice.

 The College’s cleaning services are provided by ESS, part of the global Compass Group.
 Working with Compass the College is able to provide cleaning services to the highest possible standard, be it across our common areas and regular touch points or ensuring that your room has been cleaned to the latest COVID-19 secure standard, before your arrival.